jack-cao-623/personal_website/content/authors/admin/_index.md

 title: Jack Cao
 ---

 I'm currently a quantitative user experience researcher at Facebook.
-I support the Navigation team's mission to connect users to valuable outcomes by leveraging surveys, log data, click tests, and text mining of app reviews.
+I support the Navigation team's mission to connect users to valuable outcomes by communicating insights from surveys, log data, click tests, and text mining of app reviews.
 R & SQL are my primary programming languages.

 My background is in psychology and education.
 I received my PhD in 2019 from Harvard where I used statistical modeling and experiments to understand our first impressions of other people.
 Throughout grad school, I taught statistics and R programming.
 Previously, I was a high school physics teacher through Teach For America and a psychology instructor at Weill Cornell Medical College in Qatar.